cgyim/distributed-prj/README.md

-Some distributed systems programs for study and fun, mainly from github.com/cmu440
+Some programs in golang for education and lab intro for undergraduates in USTC.